zero2cx/spiral-matrix/README.md

 that begin with 1 and then increment by 1 for each member of the series.
 Either of these integer values may be modified in order to change the generated matrix's cell contents.
-Any positive or negative integer, or zero, is acceptable to occupy the center-cell that begins the spiral.
+Any positive or negative integer, or zero, is acceptable to occupy the center cell that begins the spiral.
 The increment integer must be a positive or negative, non-zero integer.

 Use of the following options will modify the implementation of the default